MichaelDimmitt/ruby_symlink_all_but_file/README.md

+# Option 2
+Since we are scripting ... make all the folder... make all the symlinks individual files.
+<br>Therefore you could easily remove whatever folder you want to.

 # ruby_symlink_all_but_file

 parameters to run the script ...
 (1) pwd (2) repo name (destination) we will by default put on desktop unless exists.